SteveJamesW/huffman-visualizer/README.md

 # huffman-visualizer
-scala code to produce a Graphviz image from a scale-created huffman tree
+scala code to produce a Graphviz image from a scala-created huffman tree